RCHollingsworth/2143-00P-Hollingsworth/Assignments/P01/README.md

 ### Instructions

--Make sure the libraries <iostream> <fstream> and <vector> are included in your software -Create an input file with random or desired integers -Do not worry about the output file as the program will create it for you
+-Make sure the libraries <iostream> <fstream> and <vector> are included in your software -Create an input file called input.dat with random or desired integers -Do not worry about the output file as the program will create it for you